 Buses to Koh Phangan

 For reaching Koh Phangan, you need to take a bus to Chumphon or Surat Thani.
-There are regular bus services from Bangkok Southern (Sai Tai Mai) Bus Terminal to both Chumphon or Surat Thani.
-Buying a combined bus and ferry ticket usually a good option.
+There are regular bus services from Bangkok Southern (Sai Tai Mai) Bus Terminal to both these cities.
+For bus schedule and tickets check:

 Trains to Koh Phangan